Thinking About a Midwife? Here’s What You Need to Know

 This article may contain affiliate links.
 This means that if you make a purchase through these links, we may earn a small commission at no additional cost to you.
 Learn more about affiliate links.

-A midwife is a trained health professional.
-She works with women to provide healthcare and support during:
+A midwife is a trained health professional that works with women to provide healthcare and support during:

 • Pregnancy